Podlet-1K Radar

 Podlet-1K Radar, also known as 48Ya6-K1, is an advanced Russian air defense radar system.
 It was developed by Almaz-Antey Corporation for the Russian Air Force to provide support for the S-300, S-400 systems.

+Combat history

 The system has been deployed in the Russian invasion of Ukraine.
-At least two systems have been destroyed by the Ukrainian forces.
 One such system deployed in Syria was captured by Syrian rebels in December 2024.
+During the Russian Invasion of Ukraine, 7 systems have been confirmed as damaged or destroyed according to Oryx as of April 2026.